Adaptive measurement strategy for quantum subspace methods: introduction

 We emphasize that existing methods assume two ultimate situations.
-Namely, it has been assumed that the classical description of the measurement target is completely known beforehand, or it is completely provided after the measurement.
+Namely, it has been assumed that the classical description of the measurement target, e.g., the coefficients to express the target observable as a sum of Pauli operators, is completely known beforehand, or it is completely provided after the measurement.
 Thus, we are lacking the solution to the important class of problems where the target observables explicitly rely on the measurement outcome.
-This implies that we are not fully utilizing the capacity of quantum subspace methods~\cite{mcclean_hybrid_2017, mcclean2020decoding, yoshioka_gse_2022, yang2023dual, cortes2022quantum, cohn2021quantum, seki2021quantum} or quantum algorithms that utilize error mitigation techniques such as the symmetry expansion~\cite{Cai2021quantumerror, endo2022quantum, tsubouchi2023virtual}.
+More generally, this problem is common to tasks where the postprocessing operation depends explicitly on the target quantum state.
+This implies that we are not fully utilizing the capacity of quantum subspace methods~\cite{mcclean_hybrid_2017, mcclean2020decoding, yoshioka_gse_2022, yang2023dual, cortes2022quantum, cohn2021quantum, seki2021quantum} or quantum algorithms that utilize error mitigation techniques such as the symmetry expansion~\cite{Cai2021quantumerror, endo2022quantum, tsubouchi2023virtual}, and furthermore early fault-tolerant quantum computers with quantum error detection methods~\cite{PhysRevA.56.33, PhysRevLett.77.198, PhysRevLett.77.793, Devitt_2013}.
 Considering that such post-processing techniques and error mitigation methods are envisioned to remain crucial for both near-term and fault-tolerant quantum devices~\cite{cai2022quantum}, it is critical to overcome the above issue to fully harness their computational powers.

 In this study, we propose an adaptive measurement strategy for quantum subspace methods.
-In this protocol, efficient measurement is achieved by adaptively updating measurement strategy based on post-processed calculation results (see Fig.~\ref{fig:schematic} and ~\ref{fig:protocol}).
+In this protocol, efficient measurement is achieved by adaptively updating the measurement strategy based on post-processed calculation results.
 As numerical validation of the proposed scheme, we perform excited state simulation for molecules such as H$_2$, H$_4$, and LiH.
 As a result, we achieve a significant reduction in the number of measurements, approximately 3 to 10 times fewer compared to a naive measurement approach.
 We further show that the adaptive iteration converges rapidly even for the strongly correlated regime in H$_4$, supporting the effectiveness of the proposed method.